archipel-network/archipel-core/doc/posix_quick_start_guide.md

 This will tell µD3TN to run with Node ID `dtn://a.dtn`, generate bundles using version `7` (BPbis / BPv7), use TCP and port `4242` for [AAP](https://gitlab.com/d3tn/ud3tn/-/blob/master/doc/ud3tn_aap.md) and listen on TCP port `4224` with the MTCP CLA.

-For the command line arguments, you may also consult the help output via `build/posix/ud3tn -h` and the [man page](https://gitlab.com/d3tn/ud3tn/-/blob/master/doc/ud3tn.1) via `man -l doc/ud3tn.1`.

 ### Step 2 {-}

 Open _another_ shell and launch instance `B` as follows: